Redesign the aft part of an FSAE chassis to dynamically work as an EV car

 In this project, I was given the unique challenge of only redesigning the rear half of an IC chassis to become an EV chassis.
 The fore part of the EV chassis has the same suspension pick up points, pedal box rail, and steering column as its previous IC chassis.

 In this version, I switched to a hanging differential drivetrain plate that needed stronger tubes in the rear.
 In addition, I tried to create suspension pick up points at the nodes of the frame by making that square structure.
-In the future, the chassis designer and suspension person should be the same person to make the design as efficient as possible.

 This was the final version of the chassis with the nosecone overlayed on it.
-In a future iteration, I would want to redesign the high voltage battery pack and inverter to be in a more simplified shape that is dictacted by the suspension points.
+In a future iteration, I would want to redesign the high voltage battery pack and inverter to be in a more simplified shape that is dictated by the suspension points.

 Columbia does not have the facilities to weld a full chassis in house.
 But, I spearheaded the creation of documentation for manufacturing of the chassis out of house.
 In addition, I created jigs and documents for how to make modifications to the chassis.
-This photo is the final rear for our EV chassis
+This photo is the final rear for our EV chassis.

-In addition, I performed various FEA's to simulate cornering, braking, and various loads on the chassis.
+In addition, I performed various FEAs to simulate cornering, braking, and various loads on the chassis.
 This gif shows the Torsional Moment of Inertia.